 Tools that are particularly helpful for growth at this phase:

 I hope that you can find a place in the world where you are not just tolerated, but celebrated.
 Remember, you are highly, but not overly intense and sensitive.
 By this time, I should have known you well enough to work with you to find out your strengths based on your personality and unique personal story.
 We can work towards maximising your potential by getting in touch with your gifts.

 I deeply honour your deep yearning to be seen and heard as who you are, and by finding the right stage for your audience, the right channel for your gifts.
 We do this by tapping into the seed of your creativity, and channelling your existential angst into a sense of mission and purpose.

 As you step into embracing your unique qualities, I hope you can learn to trust your unique ways of relating to the world and be able to connect to what you have to offer.
 Themes such as authentic existence, the meaning of life, and purpose of being come to the foreground of awareness, as you embark on the journey towards self- actualisation.
 Furthermore, I want you to build a life around your values so you do not struggle with inner conflicts that pain your soul.
 The work in this aspect may also include practical ways to increase productivity and to optimise your health, in order to facilitate your creativity.
 This may involve learning from artists and others who have achieved success in life.

-Jungian Psychology, Depth Psychology, Bibliotherapy, personality inventories such as the Enneagram, MBTI, performance coaching that facilitates lifestyle and habit changes, creativity tools such as the morning pages.
+Jungian Symbology, Dream Analysis, Depth Psychology, Bibliotherapy, personality inventories such as the Enneagram, MBTI, performance coaching that facilitates lifestyle and habit changes, creativity tools such as the morning pages.

 In a nutshell